whiteinge/eseth/2020/mergetools.md

 and contributions are welcome.](https://github.com/whiteinge/eseth/issues/new)

-In addition, the tools surveyed below also have a before/after summary to visualize the ramifications of the new `autoMerge` flag proposal.
+In addition, the tools surveyed below also have a before/after summary to visualize the ramifications of the new `hideResolved` flag proposal.

 This uses [a script in the `diffconflicts` repository that generates subtle merge